markbastian/capstone/capstone_report.md

 ### Algorithms and Techniques
 My intent for this project was two solve the problem using two categories of algorithms and compare the results.
 The first would be a Naive Bayes Classifier and the second would be a Neural Network.
 The specifics of the latter were left open in the proposal as there are a lot of different potential architectures and I wanted to investigate several.
 I ended up trying our several techniques, including word and character embedding layers, 1D convolutional networks, and LSTM layers.

+Key algorithms I tried are:

+* Naive Bayes Classification using the sklearn MultinomialNB class.
+From the [documentation](https://scikit-learn.org/stable/modules/generated/sklearn.naive_bayes.MultinomialNB.html#sklearn.naive_bayes.MultinomialNB), "The multinomial Naive Bayes classifier is suitable for classification with discrete features (e.g., word counts for text classification).
+The multinomial distribution normally requires integer feature counts.
+However, in practice, fractional counts such as tf-idf may also work."
+Naive Bayes is a simple algorithm that computes the probability that something belongs to a class given the presence of the words in the item to be classified.
+This does not take into account any aspect of word ordering or the sentiment of a sentence.
+* Deep Neural Networks: In all models except for the Naive Bayes Classifer, some form of neural network is used.
+The "Deep" aspect of the network is simply the fact that hidden layers are present in the network that must be trained.
+All input is in the form of a vector whose values are multiplied and summed then passed through an activation function for node of each layer in the network.
+There are a large number of layer types and I will highlight some of the main ones used after this.
+* Embeddings (Word and Character Level): Embedding layers take a sparse input (one hot encoded words or characters) and map them into dense vectors of data.
+This can give context to words or character sequences and reduce the number of input parameters since you are going from a sparse to a dense representation.
+An excellent explanation of word embeddings can be found at [The Illustrated Word2vec](https://jalammar.github.io/illustrated-word2vec/).
+* Dense Layers: In a "traditional" deep network, many fully connected layers are used.
+These do not have any concept of spatial or temporal context or connectivity.
+* Convolutional Layers: Convolution Layers consume arrays of data and use kernels rather than scalar weights to transform their input.
+These kernels can be used to detect spatial features in input.
+For textual data, a 1D Convolutional Layer can be used to learn relationships between words or characters.
+For example, encoding "I am happy" as [1,2,3] vs. "I am not happy" as [1,2,4,3] contains spatial relationships that can be learned with a kernel such that a network could determine the sentiment of happiness vs. unhappiness.
+Recently, there has been a lot of work in using CNNs for text despite not having the "memory" of LSTMs because CNNs are so much faster to train.
+For example, this [blog post](https://medium.com/@TalPerry/convolutional-methods-for-text-d5260fd5675f) discuses the pros and cons of CNNs vs. RNNs at length, with the conclusion that CNNs work well for text classification and are much faster to train.
+* LSTM Layers: LSTMs, or Long short-term memory layers, are recurrent layers that maintain a short term "memory" internally and are appropriate for learning sequences of data, such as word sequences in sentences.
+Perhaps the best resource for gaining intuition into LSTMs is [Understanding LSTM Networks](http://colah.github.io/posts/2015-08-Understanding-LSTMs/).
+One of the challenges of LSTMs is that due to their recurrent design, they cannot be trained in parallel, so training can take a very long time.
+For this reason, I favored architectures with convolutional layers in this project.

 ### Benchmark
 My baseline model was a simple Naive Bayes Classifier created using the following pipeline: